ROCm/hcc/README.md

 ===========================================================
 This repository hosts the HCC compiler implementation project.
-The goal is to implement a compiler that takes a program that conforms to a parallel programming standard such as C++ AMP, HC, C++ 17 ParallelSTL, or OpenMP, and transforms it into the AMD GCN ISA.
+The goal is to implement a compiler that takes a program that conforms to a parallel programming standard such as HC, C++ 17 ParallelSTL and transforms it into the AMD GCN ISA.

 The project is based on LLVM+CLANG.
 For more information, please visit the